D’vine Cookies & Dough founder Rebecca Abel shares her secrets to creating a gluten-free, vegan cookie any cookie lover would crave

 What makes D’vine’s gluten-free, vegan cookies so popular?

-The reason has more to do with what they’ve got, than what they don’t.
+The reasons have more to do with what they’ve got, than what they don’t:

 “It has everything to do with the type and quality of ingredients we use,” she says.
 “People who follow special diets face a lot of limits, especially when it comes to baked desserts: limited choices with limited flavor.